cecobask/instagram-insights/README.md

 [![codecov](https://codecov.io/gh/cecobask/instagram-insights/graph/badge.svg)](https://codecov.io/gh/cecobask/instagram-insights)

 ## Use-cases
-- Find out which instagram users are not following back
+- Find out which users are not following you back
-- Export followers and following lists
+- Export followers and following user lists in various formats (JSON, YAML, Table)

 ## Prerequisites
 Complete all steps from this section.